Model orthogonalization and Bayesian forecast mixing via Principal Component Analysis: Multimodeling

 \subsection{Combining forecasts}

-In this section, we briefly overview three basic approaches to combining forecasts of reasonable models (for a comprehensive discussion, the reader is referred to Refs.\,\cite{Hoge2019,StackingGelman18}).
+In this section, we briefly overview three basic approaches to combining forecasts of reasonable models (for a comprehensive discussion, the reader is referred to Refs.~\cite{Hoge2019,StackingGelman18}).
 In general, the goal of forecast combination is to use several models to predict observations $y(x)$ of a physical process at new locations $x^*\in \mathcal{X}^*$ using information from both measurements/observations $\yb = [y(x_1), \dots, y(x_{n})]$ and model calculations at the input locations $x_i\in \mathcal{X}_0$.

-One common approach for combining forecasts is \textit{Bayesian model averaging} (BMA) \cite{Hoeting1999,Wasserman2000,Fragoso2018}.
-Here, the resulting prediction is given by a mixture of individual models' posterior predictive distributions where the BMA model weights reflect the fit of a statistical model to data independently of the set of available models.
+One common approach for combining forecasts is \textit{Bayesian model averaging} (BMA) ~\cite{Hoeting1999,Wasserman2000,Fragoso2018}.
+Here, the resulting prediction is given by a mixture of individual models' posterior predictive distributions where the BMA model weights reflect the fit of a statistical model to data independently of the set of available models and are obtained by marginalizing over model parameters (i.e., using Bayesian evidence).
 However, BMA relies on theoretical assumptions which are inappropriate for approximate modeling of complex systems (e.g., one of the candidate models is a ``true'' model that perfectly describes the physical reality).

-The \textit{Bayesian model mixing} (BMM) framework, an extension of Bayesian stacking \cite{LeClarke2017, StackingGelman18,BANDmanifesto, StackingGelman22}, implicitly assumes that while none of the models ${\cal M}_k$ is true, the underlying physical process is well captured by a linear combination of the models.
-A resulting statistical model can be written as \cite{Fernandez2002,StackingGelman22,BANDmanifesto,Kejzlar2023}:
+The \textit{Bayesian model mixing} (BMM) framework, an extension of Bayesian stacking ~\cite{LeClarke2017, StackingGelman18,BANDmanifesto, StackingGelman22}, implicitly assumes that while none of the models ${\cal M}_k$ is true, the underlying physical process is well captured by a linear combination of the models.
+A resulting statistical model can be written as ~\cite{Fernandez2002,StackingGelman22,BANDmanifesto,Kejzlar2023}: